umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/GraphQL/Schema-Generation/index.md

   createDate: DateTime
   # Field must be greater than the value.
   createDate_gt: DateTime
-  # Field must be greater than or equal the value.
+  # Field must be greater than or equal to the value.
   createDate_gte: DateTime
   # Field must be less than the value.
   createDate_lt: DateTime
-  # Field must be less than or equal the value.
+  # Field must be less than or equal to the value.
   createDate_lte: DateTime
   # Field must equal value.
   level: Int
   # Field must be greater than the value.
   level_gt: Int
-  # Field must be greater than or equal the value.
+  # Field must be greater than or equal to the value.
   level_gte: Int
   # Field must be less than the value.
   level_lt: Int
-  # Field must be less than or equal the value.
+  # Field must be less than or equal to the value.
   level_lte: Int
   # Field must match any of the values.
   level_any: [Int]